FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Chen et al. (2018)~\cite{chenFPGABasedImplementation2018} proposed an FPGA-based CNN accelerator for classifying pixels in hyperspectral images into pre-defined categories of ground materials.
-This accelerator performs inference only, with the CNN model trained offline on GPUs.
-The design incorporates a pipeline architecture comprising convolution, batch normalization, and dense layers, optimized for efficiency on the FPGA.
-On-chip ROM storage is employed to store layer parameters, facilitating faster memory access.
-Furthermore, the Pavia University dataset was used to train and test this system.
+\phantomsection \textbf{Chen et al. (2018)~\cite{chenFPGABasedImplementation2018}} proposed an FPGA-based CNN accelerator for classifying HSI pixels into predefined ground-material categories.
+This accelerator dataflow design incorporated convolution, batch normalization, and dense layers, and it stored layer parameters on chip to reduce memory-access latency.
+The authors trained and tested it on the Pavia University dataset.

-The authors report that the FPGA-based CNN implementation yields comparable accuracy results to those obtained using GPUs.
-Specifically, the system achieved an overall accuracy of 94.58\% and an average accuracy of 92.24\% in classifying nine classes.
-Furthermore, the processing speed increased with the utilization of FPGA logic resources, reaching up to 999 pixels per second (or 208 seconds per image) at a clock frequency of 200 MHz.
+This system achieved 94.58\% overall accuracy and 92.24\% average accuracy across nine classes.
+These results were comparable to GPU execution.
+Its processing speed scaled with FPGA logic utilization, reaching 999 pixels per second, or 208 seconds per image.